timofeysie/catechis/README.md

 catechis
 ========

   Natural language learning with spaced repetition.

+  The jar is used in the Indoct Struts web application for learning foreign langugaes using a spaced repetition algorithm.
+This package was created with Java 1.4.2.
+Therefore, mostly there are no generics or other features introduced after this release.

 ### Installation Instructions ###